onkoe/barretts-club/README.md

 ## Development

-1. Before you can do anything, you'll need to install Zola.
-Follow the instructions [on their website](https://www.getzola.org/documentation/getting-started/installation/).
+1. Before you can do anything, you'll need to install Pixi.
+Follow the instructions [on their website](https://pixi.prefix.dev/latest/#installation).
 1. Go ahead and `git clone` the repo!
+1. Run: `pixi s`.
+Please ensure you do so every time you need to perform development tasks.
 1. Run `zola serve` and get to hacking!

 **Bonus Tip**: